samluyk/PHPLedger/README.md

 ### To do:
 - a prettier date box
 - mobile device css
-- one click backup of database
+- Easy database backups -mysqldump or php script w/ cron job
 - a working "delete last entry" button in case of incorrect input
-- use of a global config.php file - timezone/db connection
+- use of a global config.php file for table names and database connection
 - complete documentation & install/usage guide
-- ability to track different investment account values to see change over time
 - squash javascript child category bug

 ### To done: